avsaase/walksnail-osd-tool/README.md

 </details>

 ### Linux
-The project builds on Ubuntu in CI but I haven't tried runnning it myself.
-I don't know enough about packaging for Linux to make release binaries so for now you need to build from source.
+The project builds on Ubuntu in CI but I don't know enough about packaging for Linux to make release binaries.
+For now you need to build from source.

 ### Building from source
 1. Install the [Rust toolchain](https://www.rust-lang.org/tools/install).